mapbender/mapbender-documentation/en/book/quickstart.rst

  * button to publish/unpublish the application
  * button to delete the application
  * button to create a new application
+ * with the filter textfield you can search for applications

   ..
 NOT IMPLEMENTED YET: In Mapbender you have template applications, that you can use to set up your own applications.